linuxmatters/jivefire/README.md

 # Jivefire 🔥

-> Spin your podcast .wav into a groovy MP4 visualiser.
-[Cava](https://github.com/karlstav/cava)-inspired real-time audio frequencies.
+> Spin your podcast .wav into a groovy MP4 visualiser with [Cava](https://github.com/karlstav/cava)-inspired real-time audio frequencies.

 ## The Groove